123gmax/USB-relay-switch/README.md

 The source code of the application is in Python.
 The GUI is developed using PyQt.
 Serial commands are sent using PySerial.

+Note : This application is not compatible with USB relay which just has AVR chip on it which typically use v-usb firmware to communicate over USB.

 **Start the application**

 Application can be started from terminal as follow.
 Make sure all modules(like PySerial, PyQt etc) are installed before staring.